 We touched on the topic of mood swings during the discussion of PMDD.
 You might recall that as your progesterone levels drop, so too, do your serotonin levels.
 Serotonin is one of your happy neurotransmitters, so for some, this drop is enough to cause depressive symptoms.
 Don’t think that anti-depressants are the answer.
 Why wouldn’t you want to treat your mood issues more physiologically with progesterone and some serotonin precursors?

 Cyclical headaches are defined as recurrent headaches which occur during the same time with each menstrual cycle.
 They are classified as a complication of PMS, and are one of the less common signs of low progesterone.
-When progesterone is low, you are in (by definition) an estrogen dominant state.
-Early to mid luteal cyclical headaches are thought to be caused by the estrogen dominant effect on cerebral blood vessels.
+When progesterone is low, you are in (by definition) an estrogen-dominant state.
+Early to mid-luteal cyclical headaches are thought to be caused by the estrogen-dominant effect on cerebral blood vessels.
 These cyclical headaches are successfully treated with progestins (synthetic progesterone) in clinical studies.
 It would make sense that the more safe, bioidentical progesterone would be effective for these types of headaches.
-To make matter just that much more complicated, a small percentage of women get “estrogen-drop” headaches at the very end of their luteal phase, just as menses starts.
+To make matters just that much more complicated, a small percentage of women get “estrogen-drop” headaches at the very end of their luteal phase, just as menses starts.